© 2015 Canadian English Goldendoodles: Calgary, Alberta, Canada, T2Z1W7, 403-335-5915

 There are a few products out there that may leave you scratching your head wondering what to get.
 Basically, you want to look for the words “Full Spectrum”.

 There are many products marketed directly to pet owners.
 You may want to compare prices between the pet store and the health food store to ensure you are not paying for an expensive label.
-For example, you can purchase these from

 A healthy immune system is important to all of us.
 And your pets are no exception.